 This is not just one site either but a number of dive sites.
-On the eastern side of the island are the tropical bays with pure white sand and visibility of often 40 metres.
+On the eastern side of the island are the tropical bays with pure white sand and visibility of often 30 metres or more.
 The reefs are sloping hard coral reefs with some small boulder areas extending to depths in excess of 30 metres.
 On the western side expect dramatic boulder landscapes, great visibility and mixtures of hard corals, soft corals and sea fans.
 Depths on this side extend even beyond 70 metres although diving is generally limited to 30 metres maximum.

 Undoubtedly the one thing that makes this island so special is the chance of seeing manta rays.
 These beautiful creatures cruise around the whole of the island's surrounding waters although undoubtedly the most likely place to see them is on the southern tip.
-Leopard sharks are also frequent visitors and permanent fixtures include schools of barracuda, milk fish, batfish and trevallies.
+Permanent fixtures include schools of barracuda and large numbers of yellow back and neon fusiliers.
 Octopi, stingrays, lionfish and nudibranches are also amongst the local residents.

 There are many different dive sites to be visited around Racha Noi.
 Below is a brief outline of each in the order of how we like them together with experience level suitability.